-Action Name &Edit Action Command x ghostview '%s' &
+Action Name&EditActionx ghostview '%s' &Command

-- 6 Select ox from the Edit Action window. - 7 Select the action that you just specified, and then select Set Default.
+- 6 Select or from the Edit Action window. - 7 Select the action that you just specified, and then select Set Default.

-Operating Environment Information: In the Windows operating environment, default viewers are established automatically with information from your Windows Registry. $\triangle$
+Operating Environment Information: In the Windows operating environment, default viewers are established automatically with information from your Windows Registry. \triangle